EvoluxBR/front-end-test/README.md

 - Use Redux to manage the application state.
 - The UI should not allow the user to perform actions that wouldn't work.
 I.E.: The 'previous page' button should be disabled if the page being displayed is the first one.
 - The UI should not allow the user to perform actions that would cancel an ongoing API request.
+- You can use any CSS method/framework you want.

 ## What will be evaluted in the test